Larshalvorhansen/Kvikk-PDF/README.md

   <img src="assets/logo.png" width="180" alt="kvikk pdf logo">
 </p>

-# kvikk pdf
+# Kvikk-PDF

-**kvikk pdf** is a fast, keyboard-first native PDF reader for deep reading, skimming, and rapid navigation.
+**Kvikk** (meaning rapid in norwegian) is a fast, keyboard-first native rapid PDF navigation and flexible view customization.
+The goal is to make deep reading and skimming PDFs as frictionless as possible.

+The interface deliberately small while providing unusually fast keyboard navigation, pacing, flexible page layouts, search, selectable text, OCR fallback, inversion, and high-resolution rendering.

 It is written in Rust and built around PDFium, egui/eframe, wgpu, and Tesseract OCR.

-The reader keeps the interface deliberately small while providing unusually fast keyboard navigation, pacing, flexible page layouts, search, selectable text, OCR fallback, inversion, and high-resolution rendering.
+This software is designed for

+Written in Rust by Lars Halvor, in dialogue with an LLM.

+> **Kvikk is completely free and open source.**

+> If you'd like to say thanks, the best thing you can do is to contribute to the project, visit my website (**halvorhansen.no**)
+> or just send me a message on any of my socials!

 ## Highlights